wordofwarning/hazardmcr/liquid/index.md

 ![What's the point?](whatsthepoint.jpg)

-Liquid is a collaboration between Simon Kennedy and Beth Barlow, originating from a fine art background, they describe their collective work as conceptual, painterly and engaged.
+Liquid is a collaboration between Simon Kennedy and Beth Barlow; originating from a fine art background, they describe their collective work as conceptual, painterly and engaged.

 ![What's the point?](pigeons.jpg)